turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

   Using .env files for the important keys

-  Creating
+  Creating multiple Celo accounts

 ##   **Prerequisite**
-you should have a basic understanding of VM and the bash programing language, also make sure you have some CELO/CUSD in your possesion.
+you should have a basic understanding of Virtual Mashines(VM), and the linux terminal, also make sure you have some CELO/CUSD in your possesion.
 Here are the thing to install before getting started:

 * Install the Valora app on ios/android